 Set a tangible goal like running a 5K (3.1 miles) race.
 Register for the 5K, and it will serve as your motivation to get in shape and keep your training regular and consistent.
 Whether this is your first race or you are getting back into shape running the 5K is a great way to succeed at learning to run and earn a great shirt too!

 Start with where you ARE, rather than where you want to be.
 Learning to run will take some time, but if you start with your current activity level you will progress a lot faster and have more fun along the way.
-If you have been inactive, begin with a walking program or by sprinkling in short running intervals of 30 seconds to 1 minute followed by 3-4 minutes of powerwalking.
-Join the Chicago Endurance Sports – Learn to Run Training Program.
-You will learn to run in just 10 weeks and make friends too!
+If you have been inactive, begin with a walking program or by sprinkling in short running intervals of 30 seconds to 1 minute followed by 3-4 minutes of power walking.
+Download the free Zero to Running Training Plan.
+It will guide you from the couch to running 30 minutes with a smile on your face!

 Listen to your body while you train.
 The body actually grows stronger when you are resting.
 So training is a process that includes strategically placed workouts and rest days to allow your body to be stimulated by the activity and then recover during the rest.
 Many people make the mistake of over training and running too much, too soon and end up with an injury.
 It doesn’t have to be the case though if you listen to your body for aches and pains or just fatigue.
 If your body if giving you a yellow flag with a few aches, take an extra day off and adjust your training to allow full recovery.”
 Additional ways to improve recovery is to get at least 8 hours of sleep every night and eat frequent, well-balanced meals throughout the day.